rest-models/rest-models-docs/docs/models.md

 # Models

-Models are abstractions to things you do frequently, like:
+Models are abstractions to things you frequently do, like:

 - HTTP post, delete, patch/put, get requests.
 - Manage the data received from API.